 Also located on Bourbon Street, the Astor Crowne Plaza Hotel offers stunning views of the lights and festivals down below.
 Step outside and experience culinary delights, unique cultural attractions, and new people.
 The hotel underwent renovations to add a beautiful swimming pool, state-of-the-art business center, and fully equipped fitness center, too.

 From the moment you walk into the Hotel Monteleone, you feel the history of New Orleans all around you.
-Opened in 1886, the hotel is a landmark in the city.
-It’s also home to the Carousel Bar, which is the city’s only revolving bar.
-It’s a fun spot at which to get the party started.
+Opened in 1886, the hotel has become a city landmark.
+It’s also home to the Carousel Bar, which is the city’s only revolving barroom.
+It’s a must-visit spot and a great place to get the party started!

 Family-owned and operated for four generations, the Hotel Monteleone dates back to 1886, and it maintains its original feel and character thanks to consistent management.
-Opulent and unique, this historic New Orleans hotel has kept original details (like its revolving Carousel Bar) intact, giving you easy access to Mardi Gras events with a side of old-world elegance.
+Opulent and unique, this historic New Orleans hotel has kept original details intact, providing both easy access to Mardi Gras events and a nice helping of old-world elegance.

 Located on Magazine Street, the St. Christopher Hotel, managed by Best Western Plus, is situated in the Warehouse District on the edge of the French Quarter.
 It’s a quick walk to the festivities nearby but is also situated in a part of town that is a lot less hectic.
 The St. Charles line runs straight through for a quick ride to other parts of the city.

 Offering an elegant ambiance that’s a bit spookier than what you’ll find at the average hotel, the Dauphine Orleans Hotel is just steps from Bourbon Street.
-It’s the ideal place to stay if you’re hoping to communicate with some ghosts during your trip.
-It’s the former site of a brothel, so be on the lookout for ghosts of working girls and their Civil War-soldier clientele.
+It’s the ideal place to stay if you’re hoping to communicate with some ghosts during your trip as the Dauphine is the former site of a brothel.
+So be sure to stay on the lookout for ghosts of working girls and their Civil War-soldier clientele.

 The French Quarter is the place to be for tourists during Mardi Gras, and Chateau LeMoyne offers a covetable historic hotel experience in this neighborhood.
 Thanks to management from the Holiday Inn, the interior of the hotel feels fresh and new while also maintaining some original details, such as the rustic brick walls complimenting the overall charm.